 The City will look at how current adopted rules and regulations measure up to the BMPs outlined in Volume IV of the 2019 SWMMWW and how those might apply to existing sites within the City.
 The City will first analyze which sites in the City meet the criteria in Appendix 8 of the Permit and will investigate which BMPs will apply to those specific sites, and which BMPs are currently in place at those sites.
-The City will look into DOE's role with investigations on properties within the City that have their own NPDES Permit from DOE.

-The City will develop a program for inspecting sites during 2022 in order to begin implementation starting January 1, 2023.
+- The City will develop a program for inspecting sites during 2023 in order to begin implementation starting January 1, 2023. - City staff will create educational flyers to distribute to potential pollutant generating businesses.